We can help you reach a facilitated agreement.

-Our facilitators are dispute resolution experts who will help everyone through this process.
+Our case manager are dispute resolution experts who will help everyone through this process.
 They are also neutral.
 That means they won’t take sides.
 They’ll ask you to provide evidence to support your position.

 If your dispute isn’t resolved during facilitation, you can ask an independent CRT member to decide the dispute.

 Most CRT disputes will go through the facilitation process.
 The exception is minor injury determinations in motor vehicle injury disputes, which will go straight to a CRT member decision.

 What happens during facilitation?

 The facilitation process is flexible, and will depend on the specific circumstances of your dispute.
 Facilitation usually includes 4 steps:

 - Clarifying the Claim: The case manager will talk with all parties to make sure they understand what the dispute is about.